NoxVentura/NoxVentura/README.md

 ## About Me

-I'm Nox (short for _nox ultima_ which means _final night_) and welcome to my Github profile.
-I program mostly in JavaScript and sometimes in Python and C#.
-Sometimes I would also take the time to learn other languages such as Kotlin, Scala and Go since those languages are some of my favorites.

-I'm still studying and working as an intern my third year of polytechnic.
-I'm going into the last semester of my diploma (this year is ending fast) and COVID-19 still feels like yesterday.
-I reopened this account as my previous one was taken down earlier this year.

-I'm currently working on my very own programming language, called Trinity, based on the idea that HTML, CSS and JavaScript should be united into a single language, framework and API, all while overcoming all of their shortcomings.
-I've been working on it since
-2020 and I've since been updating the grammar, docs and spec for it.
+Welcome to my GitHub profile!
+I'm coding in mostly JavaScript, and sometimes in Python, and I'm interested in learning Kotlin and Scala, as those two are my favorites thus far.
+I'm still working as an intern in my third year of polytechnic college and am about to finish my third year of college.

+In my free time I make themes for Visual Studio Code and also making my own programming language which is based on the languages I already knew.
 I enjoy reading and writing my own short stories and trying to merge them into a novel.
-I play the drums too and I'm fond of character and concept art, and making games and want to learn them in the future.
+I play the drums too and I'm fond of character/concept art and game development and want to learn them in the future.

 ![NoxVentura's GitHub stats](https://github-readme-stats.vercel.app/api?username=NoxVentura&theme=tokyonight)